Fire Island Lighthouse

-The Fire Island Lighthouse is a visible landmark on the Great South Bay, in southern Suffolk County, New York on the western end of Fire Island, a barrier island off the southern coast of Long Island.
+The Fire Island Lighthouse is a visible landmark on the Great South Bay, in southern Suffolk County, New York, on the western end of Fire Island, a barrier island off the southern coast of Long Island.
 The lighthouse is located within Fire Island National Seashore and just to the east of Robert Moses State Park.
 It is part of the Fire Island Light Station which contains the light, keepers quarters, the lens building containing the original first-order Fresnel lens, and a boat house.

 History

 The current lighthouse is a 168 ft stone tower that began operation in 1858 to replace the 74 ft tower originally built in 1826.
 The United States Coast Guard decommissioned the light in 1974.
 In 1982 the Fire Island Lighthouse Preservation Society (FILPS) was formed to preserve the lighthouse.
 FILPS raised over $1.2 million to restore the tower and light.
-On May 25, 1986 the United States Coast Guard returned the Fire Island Lighthouse to an active aid to navigation.
+On May 25, 1986, the United States Coast Guard returned the Fire Island Lighthouse to an active aid to navigation.
 On February 22, 2006, the light became a private aid to navigation.
 It continues to be on the nautical charts, but is operated and maintained by the Fire Island Lighthouse Preservation Society and not the USCG.
 It was added to the National Register of Historic Places in 1981 and a boundary increase for the national historic district occurred in 2010.

 It is listed as Fire Island Light, number 695, in the USCG light lists.

 When the lighthouse was built it was on the edge of Fire Island Inlet and marked the western end of Fire Island.
 However Fire Island has extended itself through accumulating sand so that the lighthouse is now nearly 5 mi from the western end of the island at Democrat Point.

 The Archives Center at the Smithsonian National Museum of American History has a collection (#1055) of souvenir postcards of lighthouses and has digitized 272 of these and made them available online.
 These include postcards of Fire Island Light with links to customized nautical charts provided by National Oceanographic and Atmospheric Administration.

 The lighthouse celebrated its 150th anniversary in 2008, the same year as the 100th anniversary of Robert Moses State Park.

+The lighthouse was damaged in a storm by a heavy wind event in March 2023.
+While no structural damage occurred a "exterior facade panel separated from the building" leading to the suspension of tower tours and the launch of restoration efforts.
+The tower was reopened for tours by August 30, 2023, after the stabilization of the outer façade was completed by the installation of a steel cable mesh system.
+Further restoration efforts have been delayed because of Trump administration cuts to the National Park Service.

 Access

-The lighthouse can be accessed by a short walk from Robert Moses State Park – Field 5.
+The lighthouse can be accessed by a short walk from Robert Moses State Park Field 5.
 It is open to the public daily.
 Tower tours are available for a small fee.